YaredFall/ShikiJoyExt/README.md

 ## Reasoning
 - AnimeJoy is a nice site, but user experience is not great.
 - I want to integrate [Shikimori](https://shikimori.one).
-- Absence of API and Cloudflare protection makes it very problematic to build a separate website.
+- Absence of API and Cloudflare protection makes it very problematic to build a separate website that would consume animejoy data.

-#### Notes
+## Notes
 This is a development repo.
 Releases will be available later.

 Run `cd react` and `npm install` to install dependencies.
 Then you can run